Car Essentials for Girls on the Go

 • Nail file – I have a habit of picking at my hands, especially when I’m anxious or stressed, and keeping a nail file (or pair of cuticle scissors) really helps me stop before I get carried away.

-• Travel phone charger, as well as a traditional charger
+• Reliable travel phone charger, as well as a traditional charger

 • Pocket knife